pytorch/pytorch.github.io/_mobile/android.md

     implementation 'org.pytorch:pytorch_android_torchvision:1.3.0'
 }
 ```
-Where `org.pytorch:pytorch_android` is the main dependency with pytorch android api, including libtorch native library for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64).
+Where `org.pytorch:pytorch_android` is the main dependency with PyTorch Android API, including libtorch native library for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64).
 Further in this doc you can find how to rebuild it only for specific list of android abis.

 `org.pytorch:pytorch_android_torchvision` - additional library with utility functions for converting `android.media.Image` and `android.graphics.Bitmap` to tensors.

-#### 4. Reading static image from android asset
+#### 4. Reading image from Android Asset

-All logic happens in [org.pytorch.helloworld.MainActivity](https://github.com/pytorch/android-demo-app/blob/master/HelloWorldApp/app/src/main/java/org/pytorch/helloworld/MainActivity.java#L31-L69).
+All the logic happens in [`org.pytorch.helloworld.MainActivity`](https://github.com/pytorch/android-demo-app/blob/master/HelloWorldApp/app/src/main/java/org/pytorch/helloworld/MainActivity.java#L31-L69).
-As a first step we read `image.jpg` to `android.graphics.Bitmap` using standard android api.
+As a first step we read `image.jpg` to `android.graphics.Bitmap` using the standard Android API.
 ```
 Bitmap bitmap = BitmapFactory.decodeStream(getAssets().open("image.jpg"));
 ```